 — Help you ID what you already have.

-I’ve identified and labeled these photos of aeoniums for you and also have other pages of photos of succulents by genus (see list at bottom).
-If you think I’ve ID’d these or any plants incorrectly, I definitely want to know.
-Please leave a comment or email me.
-Have fun! — Debra Lee Baldwin
+I’ve identified and labeled photos for you according to genus and species, and common name if available.
+If you think I’ve ID’d any incorrectly, I definitely want to know.
+Please leave a comment or email me. — Debra Lee Baldwin

 Aeoniums in bloom: